Sam Davis: Execution

 After a white hood was tied over Davis' head, the trap door was sprung at 10:30 a.m.
 Union soldiers turned away as Davis writhed in death agony for three minutes.
 "He stood it like a man," one Union soldier noted in his diary the following day.
 "He never paled a bit but stood it like a hero."
 That night, the Daily Commercial reported, "evergreens were planted, and now sigh in the wild wintery winds o'er his grave, while flowers culled by fair hands, were strewn upon it."

 Davis wrote a letter to his mother before his execution, "Dear mother.
 Oh how painful it is to write to you.
 I have got to die tomorrow morning – to be hung by the federals.
 Mother do not grieve for me.
 I must bid you good bye for ever more – Mother, I do not hate to die.
 Give my love to all.
 Your Dear Son."
 There was a postscript for his father, too.
 "You can send after my remains if you want to do so, they will be at Pulaski Tenn.
 I will have some things too with the hotel keeper for you.
 Pulaski is in Giles Co Tenn, South of Columbia."

 The execution gained some notoriety at the time, especially among soldiers of the Army of Tennessee.
 Writing in his memoir Co.
-Aytch, published in the early 1880s, Private Sam Watkins recalled that in 1864 his regiment had assembled to watch the hanging of two young Yankee spies, eager to see the condemned men suffer because "they had hung one of our regiment at Pulaski – Sam Davis."
+Aytch, published in the early 1880s, Private Sam Watkins recalled that in 1864 his regiment had assembled to watch the hanging of two young Union spies, eager to see the condemned men die because "they had hung one of our regiment at Pulaski – Sam Davis."